New Groups Opened to our latest Ranthan Kharak trek in Kumaon

 I still have an old video that I was recording at Deoriatal.
 We have never published that video.
 Because in that video you cannot hear me at all.
 My voice is drowned by the chirping of birds.
 We tried changing locations for that video, but we gave up soon.
 The birds were everywhere!

 Later, after we talked a lot about the birds on this trek, many of our birder trekkers went on this trek.
 They have only one thing to say about this trek.
 This is the trek to see birds.
-It is one of the Best Himalayan treks for Bird Watching
+Click here to view rare pictures of the birds on this trek.

 Other treks have birds.
 But none of them will come close to what you see on the Deoriatal Chandrashila trek.
 There are at least 30 – 40 varieties to see on this trek.